esarks/SkylerThomas2/10_chapter-08-dig-deeper-secular.md

 The psalmist writes:

-> "Deep calls to deep in the roar of your waterfalls; all your waves and breakers have swept over me."
+> "I hear the tumult of the raging seas as your waves and surging tides sweep over me."
 >
-> — Psalm 42:7 (The Message)
+> — Psalm 42:7 (NLT)

 There's a depth in Reality that calls to the depth in you.
 Not the surface you.
 Not the performed you.
 The real you.
 The deep you.